Updated July 24, 2021

 The pictures on the mantel were made from free printables I found online.

 Image Credit: Maternity Comfort Solutions

-5. If you do trick or treat, go early or go to a local “Trunk or Treat” event.
+5. If you do trick or treat with your baby, go early or go to a local “Trunk or Treat” event.

 Go Trick or treating early.
-Beat the mobs of neighborhoods kids.
+Beat the mobs of neighborhood kids.